RECLAIMING IMPORT VAT IN THE UNITED KINGDOM

-DDP or Delivered Duty Paid refers to shipments where the shipper (the overseas company not established in UK) delivers goods sourced from a non-EU country to their final destination in UK, but already cleared for importation.
+DDP or Delivered Duty Paid refers to shipments where the shipper (the overseas company not established in the United Kingdom) delivers goods sourced from another country to their final destination in the UK, but already cleared for importation.

-The overseas company bears all landed costs, including transportation charges, import duty and taxes levied on the goods by the UK Customs Authorities.
+The overseas company bears all landed costs, including transportation charges, import duty and VAT levied on the goods by the UK Customs Authorities.

 B. How import duty and taxes are charged in the UK ?

-When sending a Delivered Duty Paid (DDP) shipment to UK, an overseas company handles the shipment to a forwarding agent like FedEx, DHL or UPS, to name but a few.
-The latter arranges customs clearance in UK in the name and on the behalf of the shipper.
+When sending a Delivered Duty Paid (DDP) parcel in the UK, an overseas company handles the shipment to a carrier or a fast parcel operator such as FedEx, DHL or UPS, to name but a few.
+The latter arranges customs clearance in the UK in the name and on the behalf of the shipper.

-The freight forwarder or carrier pays in advance the duty and taxes to UK Customs, and returns an invoice corresponding to the taxes prepaid to the shipper.
+The freight forwarder or carrier pays in advance the duty and taxes to the UK Customs and returns to the shipper an invoice corresponding to import taxes prepaid.

 C. Can my company reclaim import VAT charged in the UK ?